From tarot readings to Gemini memes, astrology has officially infiltrated work culture

 The flip side, of course, is that part of Peak Astrology’s appeal is its specificity—and breadth.
 Your sun sign alone may not accurately represent who you are, but take a gander at your full birth chart, and the reading feels intimate and endlessly customizable.
 Tuakli describes an eerily accurate reading she recently got on the Pattern app, which detailed her relationship with managers, including the specific type of micromanaging that she dislikes.
 “I think [astrology] exposes the spectrum of people that exist in the world,” Tuakli says.
 “Whether or not you identify as your sign, there being 12 of them is a testament to diversity.”

 That’s why Kelly sees astrology as a “practice in empathy”—a path to understanding that the people around you are also unique.
-“It can help you how to navigate how to manage different types of dynamics and then also manage your own expectations,” she says.
+“It can help you [see] how to navigate, how to manage different types of dynamics and then also manage your own expectations,” she says.
 “If you’re constantly waiting to have a colleague who’s going to invite you to happy hour and they never do it, it’s just not in the cards.”

 Corporate culture rising

 Using nonscientific personality assessments at work isn’t a new idea.
 Over the years, tests like the Myers-Briggs Type Indicator have been used at work to help narrow down potential job candidates and encourage team building.
 But personality tests have also faced some criticism for screening out more diverse candidates—say, in the early days of the tech industry, when two psychologists concluded that the best programmers “don’t like people.”
-Those tests were used for decades by tech companies, according to Emily Chang, the author of Brotopia: Breaking Up The Boy’s Club Of Silicon Valley.
-“It perpetuated this idea that the only people who could this job are antisocial male nerds,” Chang told Recode.
+Those tests were used for decades by tech companies, according to Emily Chang, the author of Brotopia: Breaking Up the Boy’s Club of Silicon Valley.
+“It perpetuated this idea that the only people who could do this job are antisocial male nerds,” Chang told Recode.

 Though taken by millions of people a year, the Myers-Briggs test has little to no basis in the scientific method.
 Kelly describes the Myers-Briggs test as “corporate astrology,” based on the psychological types laid out by Carl Jung.
 “I’m sure a lot of people in corporate environments have taken a Myers-Briggs test or some sort of a personality test to gauge what their strengths and weaknesses are,” Kelly says.
 “All of that is based on the archetypes of astrology.”